-Social and Economic Development Policy (B.S.)/Master of Public Policy and Administration (M.P.P.A.)
+Social and Economic Development Policy (B.S.)/Master of Public Administration (M.P.A.)

 This accelerated master’s degree program will hone your knowledge of globalization while also teaching you the practical skills necessary to be a leader in government, nonprofits, or international organizations.

 The Bachelor of Science in Social and Economic Development Policy will equip you with the knowledge you need to work on the front lines of public policy development, opening doors to careers that are actively engaged with the social, economic, and environmental policy issues that are as fundamental today as they will be decades into the future.
 You will also focus on the role technology plays in alleviating poverty, as well as how technology shapes economic competitiveness.

 Moving into your coursework in the Master of Public Administration program, you’ll build the skills and knowledge needed to be an effective public or nonprofit manager.
 This program combines academic rigor with a practical orientation toward management and policy analysis.
 The M.P.A. program prepares students to be leaders in public, private, or nonprofit sector careers and cultivates professional growth opportunities in a variety of fields.

 Develop your understanding of globalization while also gaining the tools to succeed in government, nonprofits, international organizations, and more.
 You’ll explore social, economic, and environmental policy issues and hone skills tied to management, finance, human resources, and policy analysis.